2015samtaylor/State_Testing_Selenium/README.md

 # Automated State Testing Data Retrieval and Processing

 This Python script automates the retrieval and processing of state testing data for the ELPAC (English Language Proficiency Assessments for California) and SBAC (Smarter Balanced Assessment Consortium).
 The script utilizes Selenium for web automation to log in to the testing portal, request specific reports, and download the corresponding data files.
+Once file are downloaded as zip files, the necessary data is extracted stacked and strictly new records are appended to the tables ELPAC_Scores, SBAC_Scores, CAST_Scores

 ## Overview